CRATETV/crate-tv-app/README.md

 - **Modern & Responsive UI**: A Netflix-inspired interface that looks great on all devices, from desktops to mobile phones.
 - **Dynamic Content**: All movie and category data is centralized in `constants.ts`, making content updates simple and code-free.
+- **Film Submission Form**: A dedicated page for filmmakers to submit their work, which sends a formatted email to the site admin using Resend.
 - **AI-Powered Bios**: Click on any actor to see their bio and a unique, AI-generated "fun fact" powered by the Gemini API.
 - **Advanced Search**: Instantly search for movies by title, actor, or genre.
 - **Persistent Likes**: Users can "like" movies, and their preferences are saved in their browser's local storage.